dnanexus/dxCompiler/doc/ExpertOptions.md

 Logging into an AWS Elastic Container Registry (ECR) is a bit different than logging into a standard docker registry.
-Specifically, the AWS command line client is used to dynamically generate a password from a specific AWS user profile.
+Specifically, the AWS command line client is used to dynamically generate a password from an AWS user profile.
 To handle this use-case, dxCompiler downloads two required files (the AWS `config` and `credentials` files), installs the AWS client, and generates the password. *For this to work, the profile in the `config` file must specify the AWS region.* See the